The next giant leap in protecting Purdue: COVID-19 vaccines

 Task force members:

-R. Ethan Braden, senior vice president of marketing and communications.
+- R. Ethan Braden, Executive vice president of marketing and communications.